unspecifier/quizzler/src/markdown/nha-modules.md

 Resubmitting the claim, even with copies of the medical record documentation, is incorrect because it would result in a duplicate claim submission denial,

-© submit an appeal with copies
+- ✅ submit an appeal with copies

-CORRECT ane

 Submitting an appeal with copies of the medical record documentation is the action required to receive correct reimbursement for increased procedural services.